a2ankitrai/2KX7/DS/array.md

 - String handling problems: Reverse string, reverse every word in a string.

-- Given an array, find the index of first occurrence of a number ‘x’.
-First, I gave O(n) solution, after that he asked to optimize it and find it in less than O(n).
+- Given an array, find the index of first occurrence of a number 'x'.